RetellAI/retell-frontend-reactjs-demo/README.md

-# Retell Frontend Demo (React/Node.js)
+# Retell Frontend Demo Using Native JS(React/Node.js)

 ## Context

 This demo illustrates a quick setup for integrating a frontend with a backend using React and Node.js.
 It showcases **native JavaScript integration**.

 If you prefer using our JS client SDK, check [Retell Frontend ReactJS Demo](https://github.com/adam-team/retell-frontend-reactjs-demo/tree/client_sdk) out instead.

 ## Setup Tutorial